 For which distributions does RDO provide packages?

-RDO targets Red Hat Enterprise Linux, CentOS, and Fedora, and their derivatives.
+RDO targets Red Hat Enterprise Linux, CentOS Stream and their derivatives.
 Specifically, RDO packages are available for RHEL 7.0 or later (and CentOS 7.0, Scientific Linux 7.0 and other similar derivatives).
-The latest OpenStack development release is also made available for Fedora.
 More information is available at Release-cadence.

 How is RDO different from upstream?

 The OpenStack project develops code, and does not handle packaging for specific platforms.
-As a distribution of OpenStack, RDO packages the upstream OpenStack components to run well together on CentOS, Red Hat Enterprise Linux, Fedora, and their derivatives, and provides you with installation tools to make it easier for you to deploy OpenStack.
+As a distribution of OpenStack, RDO packages the upstream OpenStack components to run well together on CentOS Stream, Red Hat Enterprise Linux and their derivatives, and provides you with installation tools to make it easier for you to deploy OpenStack.

 Stable client branches are maintained per release as part of RDO because client backward compatibility isn't guaranteed upstream.

 How can I participate?

 Sign up to ask.openstack and help others with their RDO questions.
 Add your user stories.
 Take well answered questions from ask.openstack and turn them into howto documents on the RDO documentation pages.

 Feel free to contribute any packaging and integration patches via our developer mailing lists, or propose improvements to OpenStack on the upstream Launchpad page.
 For more information, see getting involved.

 Is RDO a fork of OpenStack?

-RDO is not a fork of OpenStack, but a community focused on packaging and integrating code from the upstream OpenStack project on CentOS, Red Hat Enterprise Linux and Fedora-based platforms.
+RDO is not a fork of OpenStack, but a community focused on packaging and integrating code from the upstream OpenStack project on CentOS Stream and Red Hat Enterprise Linux.
 Red Hat continues to participate in the development of the core OpenStack projects upstream, and all relevant patches and bug reports are routed directly to the OpenStack community code base.